teklab-de/tekbase-game-updater/README.md

 * imageserver = Your ftp oder http download server
 * gamefile = TekBASE admin panel -> gamelist -> edit game -> image file field
 * gamefolder = Folder name in www folder
+* steamlogin = Your steam login or anonymous (not allowed for every game)

 ### File - download and extract from your server:
 ```